nithinhm/vtu-marks-scraper-analyzer/README.md

 5. Enter the required information, such as the college code, branch code, batch year etc.

 6. Click Verify to verify the input.
 If the entered data is valid, you can click Collect.
-Next, sit back and relax while the tool collects the marks data for the specified students and generates an Excel file.
+Next, sit back and relax while the tool collects the marks data for the specified students and processes it.

-7. Once the process is complete, you will find the processed marks data in an Excel file named `20{batch} {branch} semester {number} {first_USN} to {last_USN} VTU results.xlsx` within the appropriate subfolder in the same directory.
+7. Once the process is complete, you will find the processed marks data in an Excel file within the appropriate subfolder in the same directory.

 8. If you wish, you can continue collecting data for other branches or simply quit.

 ## Executable

-Alternatively, you can download and use a pre-compiled executable file present in [this folder](https://drive.google.com/drive/folders/1OrhIpXU_E2krhoOlCQMNalobZo_RIoXX?usp=sharing).
-The executable is compiled using PyInstaller and does not require Python installation.
+Alternatively, you can download and use the pre-compiled executable files (both kinds) present in [this folder](https://drive.google.com/drive/folders/1OrhIpXU_E2krhoOlCQMNalobZo_RIoXX?usp=sharing).
+The executables are compiled using PyInstaller and do not require Python installation.
 But you still need to install Pytesseract in the default directory.

-Run the executable by double-clicking it.
+Run the executable(s) by double-clicking it.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU General Public License v2.0](LICENSE).

 ## Contribution